Best New Tax Credits, Tips and Resources for Seniors

 - Medicare is the healthcare system designed to take care of taxpayers when they reach the age of 65.
 There is a penalty for signing up for the system late if you don’t have suitable healthcare through an employer or another resource.
 You can save a bit of money by simply making sure that you sign up for your Medicare on time.
 Your initial enrollment period will open a few months before you turn 65, so you might want to start learning about this system a bit early.
-If you are new to Medicare, here is an important link to investigate: https://www.medicare.gov/people-like-me/new-to-medicare/getting-started-with-medicare.html In 2018-2019 Medicare will issue Medicare beneficiaries: New Medicare benefit cards that omits Medicare recipients’ Social Security numbers on it for greater security and identity protection.
-If you have not received your new Medicare card within this specified timeframe, give Medicare a call at 1-800-633-4227.
+If you are new to Medicare, here is an important link to investigate: https://www.medicare.gov/people-like-me/new-to-medicare/getting-started-with-medicare.html By now you should have received a new Medicare benefits card that omits Medicare recipients’ Social Security numbers on it for greater security and identity protection.
+If you have not received your new Medicare card by the end of 2019, give Medicare a call at 1-800-633-4227.

 - If you have limited income and receive Medicare, you might want to apply for Medicaid as well.
 This is a program designed to help low-income persons receive higher quality healthcare, and they may help you with additional benefits.
 There are income restrictions and other qualifications, but you can qualify before the age of 65 if you have a disability.
 Low-income Medicare beneficiaries or seniors who are disabled can inquire at their local Medicaid office or contact Arizona State Health Insurance Assistance Program (SHIP) at 1-800-432-4040 for further assistance or information.